 To get started working with tidycensus, users should load the package along with the tidyverse package, and set their Census API key.
-A key can be obtained from http://api.census.gov/data/key_signup.html.
+A key is required — the Census Bureau no longer accepts unauthenticated requests, so tidycensus calls will error out if a key is not available.
+A key can be obtained for free from https://api.census.gov/data/key_signup.html.

 library(tidycensus)